‘Tis as human a little story as paper could well carry

 - William Brockman’s James Joyce Checklist is a comprehensive bibliography of derivative works and secondary sources as well as select creative adaptations, intrepretations and responses

-- Ohio State hosts the International James Joyce Foundation, where you can find information about the International James Joyce Symposium
+- University of Tulsa hosts the International James Joyce Foundation, where you can find information about the International James Joyce Symposium

 - And for all your scholarly Joyce needs, the James Joyce Quarterly